veeneck/fnse/README.md

 ## Notes on the CSS

 - ideas behind core, glide, modules organization. reference the style guide below.
+- uncomment debug rule at the top of layout.scss to outline all elements

 ## Notes on the JavaScript